Jane Mounteney, Alexis Goosdeel and Paul Griffiths from the EMCDDA highlight key findings from the 2017 European Drug Report and new threats emerging

 June 2017 saw the launch of the European Drug Report1, the European Monitoring Centre for Drugs and Drug Addiction’s annual review of the European drug situation.
 Overall the 2017 analysis shows how the drug problems Europe faces are increasingly influenced by, and interact with, global developments.

-Overdose deaths on the rise for third consecutive year
+Overdose deaths on the rise for a third consecutive year

 The increasing number of drug overdose deaths in Europe, which has risen for the third consecutive year, is a particular concern.
 A total of 8,441 overdose deaths, mainly related to heroin and other opioids, are estimated to have occurred in Europe in 2015, with the region’s 1.3 million problem opioid users among the most vulnerable.
 This is an area where effective interventions exist, including the provision of opioid substitution treatment, the dissemination of ‘take-home’ naloxone (opioid overdose-reversal drug) to opioid users, their peers and families, and supervised drug consumption rooms, now operating in 6 EU countries.
 Opioids other than heroin – primarily methadone and buprenorphine – are also regularly found in toxicological reports in some countries underlining the need for good clinical practice to prevent diversion of these substances from their legitimate use.